 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 5 Community Form: Goal 1 16.
 Consider impacts on human health, quality of life and the environment including prevailing meteorological conditions and the potential to transport noxious odors, particulates and emissions when reviewing new developments and redevel- opments.
 Special attention should be paid to air and water quality when residences, schools, parks or vulnerable populations will be impacted.
 Mitigate impacts to areas that are disproportionally affected. ~ The proposed zoning district would not permit noxious odors, particulates or emissions.
 6 Community Form: Goal 1 17.
-Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ~ Access to the site is via Bardstown Road, a major arterial and transit corridor at this location.
+Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ~ Access to the site is from Outer Loop, a major arterial and transit corridor at this location, via Laurel Ridge Road.
 7 Community Form: Goal 1 18.
-Mitigate adverse impacts of noise from proposed development on existing communities. ~ The adjacent properties are either in non- residential use, or are developing with non- residential uses.
+Mitigate adverse impacts of noise from proposed development on existing communities. $\checkmark$ Adequate buffering will be provided between the site and the adjacent residential property to mitigate noise impacts.
 8 Community Form: Goal 1 21.
 Require that industries which handle hazardous or flammable materials or are potentially offen- sive such as junkyards, landfills and quarries are sited to protect public health, safety and welfare and are located away from residential areas and population centers.
 NA The proposed zoning district would not permit uses handling hazardous or flammable materials, or uses similar to junkyards, landfills or quarries.
 9 Community Form: Goal 2 1.
 Locate activity centers in appropriate areas in all Form Districts.
-Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. ~ The site is located in a developing activity center.
+Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. ~ The site is located along an existing commercial corridor.
 10 Community Form: Goal 2 4.
 Allow non-residential development within the Neighborhood, Traditional Neighborhood and Village Form Districts to occur only at locations with appropriate access and con- nectivity. ~ The site has appropriate access and connectivity.
 11 Community Form: Goal 2 5.
-Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. ✓ The site is located along Bardstown Road, a developing commercial corridor and major arterial at this location.
+Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. ~ The site is located along Outer Loop, a commercial corridor and major arterial at this location.
 12 Community Form: Goal 2 6.
-Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. ~ The proposed zoning district would permit a more compact pattern of development in a developing activity center.
+Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. ~ The proposed zoning district would permit a more compact pattern of development in an existing commercial corridor.